 Notice 2015-17 states that the market reform excise tax (i.e., the $100 per day per employee penalty) will not be assessed to an S corporation that is reimbursing or directly paying the premium for an individual policy of 2% S-corporation shareholders [Q&A-2].

-This relief applies through at least December 31, 2015, and until additional IRS guidance is issued.
+This relief applies until additional IRS guidance is issued.

-- Absent any future guidance from the IRS, S corporations may continue to rely on IRS Notice 2008-1 during this period (i.e., report the reimbursement as taxable wages in box 1 on the greater-than-2% S-corporation shareholder-employee’s W-2 but not report as FICA wages in boxes 3 and 5).
+- Absent any future guidance from the IRS, S corporations may continue to rely on IRS Notice 2008-1 (i.e., report the reimbursement as taxable wages in box 1 on the greater-than-2% S-corporation shareholder-employee’s W-2 but not report as FICA wages in boxes 3 and 5).

 - Further, the S corporation is not required to file IRS Form 8928, which is used to self-assess the $100 per day per employee penalty, solely because the S corporation has a reimbursement arrangement for the greater-than-2% S-corporation shareholder individual policy health premiums.

-As a result, the excise tax will not be assessed to a greater-than-2% S-corporation shareholder whose health insurance premiums are reimbursed for both 2014 and 2015.
+As a result, the excise tax will not be assessed to a greater-than-2% S-corporation shareholder whose health insurance premiums are reimbursed.

 The notice clarifies that the one-employee-participant exception to the market reform rules is allowed even if the employee receives family health insurance coverage that includes a spouse or dependent who is also an employee of the S corporation [IRS Notice 2015-17, Q&A-2].

 Under the relief of Notice 2015-17, taxpayers are entitled to continue the reimbursement for greater-than-2% S-corporation shareholder premiums and to fully follow the guidance of IRS Notice 2008-1.
-Accordingly, health insurance premium reimbursements for these individuals are not subject to FICA taxes for both 2014 and 2015.
+Accordingly, health insurance premium reimbursements for these individuals are not subject to FICA taxes.

 S corporations that issued 2014 Forms W-2 to greater-than-2% shareholders and incurred the FICA tax as a defensive measure against the market reform penalties are entitled to amend by filing Form 941-X or Form 943-X to recover the excess FICA.